knaidoo29/magpie/README.md

   boxes.
   - `dg.Heal2Ring`: Remaps a HEALPix map on to a pseudo polar coordinate grid (more precisely a polar-cap coordinate grid).
+  - `dg.Heal2Box`: Remaps a HEALPix map to a Mercator projection with a defined center.

 Things to consider: